Writing a Perfect PPC Ad - Law Firm Marketing

 Would be nice to have

-Humor ion your Ad would be nice to have.
+Humor in your Ad would be nice to have.
 Humor makes people smile.
 Remember, "A smile can work wonders.
 Put it to work for you."(Ralph Marston).

 Exclamations marks are good too.
-When this articles was written Adwords allowed only one exclamation mark per Ad.
+When this article was written, the Adwords allowed only one (1) exclamation mark per Ad.

-Don’t worry if you make a mistake – Google manually approves every Adwords Ad and if your Ad is incorrectly written they will send you a message and ask to re-write it.
+Keep in mind, Google manually approves every Adwords Ad, and if you didn't write an Ad correctly, they will send you a message and ask to re-write it.

-Excluding certain keywords may be a good thing
+Excluding specific keywords may be a good thing

-It is a good idea to exclude certain keywords, so you don’t have to pay for unnecessary clicks.
+It is a good idea to exclude some keywords, so you don't have to pay for unnecessary clicks.
 For example, if you are advertising an attorney website, exclude keywords like:

 - Pro bono